chebwaplus/Losp/docs/using-losp.md

 Evaluating a Losp expression can result in three `EvalResult` types: `LospValueResult`, `LospAsyncResult`, and `LospErrorResult`.

 To get it out of the way first, an `LospErrorResult` will be returned if there is an evaluation error (e.g. the arguments to an operator were not of the correct type, or a symbol could not be resolved).
-If `Losp.Eval()` is called with a source string, any exception is caught and wrapped in an `LospErrorResult`.
+If `Losp.Eval()` is called with a source string, any parse exception is caught and wrapped in an `LospErrorResult`, in addition to exceptions caught during evaluation.

 ### Async Evaluation